open-source-force/osf-blog/content/posts/no-one-ever-wanted-a-three-headed-hammer/index.md

 I've been making things for as long as I can remember.
 I remember being sat down at a typewriter in first or second grade because I just wanted to write stories.
-Now I'm in my fourties, and there are two things I've learned:
+Now I'm in my forties, and there are two things I've learned:

 * No matter how good your thing is, people will tell you it sucks.